shivambhatt35/Customer-Profiling/README.md

-# Customer Profiling and Segmentation Project
+# Customer Profiling and Segmentation

 ## Project Overview
 The **Customer Profiling and Segmentation Project** is a comprehensive data analysis framework aimed at understanding customer behavior, uncovering patterns, and enabling data-driven business strategies.
 This project leverages a combination of **exploratory data analysis (EDA)**, **statistical evaluation**, **unsupervised machine learning**, and **advanced visualizations** to identify meaningful customer segments and actionable insights.